-Following a comprehensive review and update of our computer based training approach, from February 2020, Tesco Mobile staff were no longer required to undertake Tesco or Telefonica online training but have instead completed specific Tesco Mobile mandatory online training modules to ensure they understand how Tesco Mobile's policies and processes fit into combatting modern slavery.
-The new updated modules, where appropriate, incorporated various areas to educate staff on the values of our parent companies and their zero tolerance approaches to unethical trading.
+Following a comprehensive review and update of our computer-based training approach, from February 2020, Tesco Mobile staff were no longer required to undertake Tesco or Telefonica online training.
+The training will be updated to incorporate specific information in relation to modern slavery, with the purpose to educate staff on modern slavery and other business policies.

-For 2021, we had a compliance rate of 100% for mandatory computer-based training modules undertaken by Tesco Mobile staff.
+For 2022, we had a compliance rate of 100% for mandatory computer-based training modules undertaken by Tesco Mobile staff.